bitdessin/JustDeepIt/docs/source/implementation/sod.rst

-JustDeepIt implements three simple methods, :func:`train <justdeepit.models.SOD.train>`, :func:`save <justdeepit.models.SOD.save>`,
+JustDeepIt implements three simple methods, :meth:`train <justdeepit.models.SOD.train>`, :meth:`save <justdeepit.models.SOD.save>`,
-and :func:`inference <justdeepit.models.SOD.inference>`.
+and :meth:`inference <justdeepit.models.SOD.inference>`.
-:func:`train <justdeepit.models.SOD.train>` is used for training the models, while :func:`save <justdeepit.models.SOD.save>` is used for saving the training weights, and :func:`inference <justdeepit.models.SOD.inference>` is used for detecting objects in test images.
+:meth:`train <justdeepit.models.SOD.train>` is used for training the models, while :meth:`save <justdeepit.models.SOD.save>` is used for saving the training weights, and :meth:`inference <justdeepit.models.SOD.inference>` is used for detecting objects in test images.
 Detailed descriptions of these functions are provided below.